Fast construction on a restricted budget: Concluding remarks and open problems

+\end{theorem} For $k=2$, we do not have a guess for the correct budget threshold at the hitting time for $2$-connectivity, and believe it might be larger than $\co_2n=\frac{11}{8}n$.
-For Hamilton cycles, we showed (in \cref{thm:ham}) that if the time is (asymptotically) optimal, and the budget is inflated (by a constant factor), or if the budget is (asymptotically) optimal, and the time is inflated, then Builder has a strategy that constructs a Hamilton cycle \whp{}.
-We believe that if the time and the budget are both asymptotically optimal, this is not doable.
-Namely, we conjecture the following: \begin{conjecture} There exists $\eps>0$ such that if $t\le(1+\eps)n\log{n}/2$ and $b\le(1+\eps)n$ then for any $(t,b)$-strategy $B$ of Builder,

-\end{conjecture} A weaker form of the above conjecture, according to which for any $k=k(n)\ge 1$, if $t\ll n^2/k^2$ and $b\le n+k$, then any $(t,b)$-strategy of Builder fails \whp{}, follows almost directly from \cite{FKSV16} (see Section~5 there).
-This implies that if $t$ is asymptotically optimal, then, in particular, a budget of $n+o(\sqrt{n}/\log{n})$ does not suffice.
-The analogous conjecture for perfect matchings (see \cref{thm:pm}) also appears to be challenging.
+For Hamilton cycles, we showed (in \cref{thm:ham:hit}) that at the hitting time and with an inflated budget, Builder has a strategy that typically constructs a Hamilton cycle.
+Together with \cref{thm:ham} it follows that if time is (asymptotically) optimal and the budget is inflated (by a constant factor), or when the budget is (asymptotically) optimal and the time is inflated, then Builder has such a strategy.
+As we mentioned in the introduction, Anastos~\cite{Ana22+} recently proved that this is doable in asymptotically optimal time {\em and} budget (but {\em not} at the hitting time).
+We remark that for any $k=k(n)\ge 1$, if $t\ll n^2/k^2$ and $b\le n+k$, then any $(t,b)$-strategy of Builder fails \whp{}; this follows almost directly from \cite{FKSV16} (see Section~5 there).
+This implies that if $t$ is asymptotically optimal (or even $t=O(n\log{n})$) then, in particular, a budget of $n+o(\sqrt{n}/\log{n})$ does not suffice.

+It might be interesting to extend either the result of Anastos or \cref{thm:ham:hit} to other spanning structures.
+For example, can Builder construct (\whp{}) the square of a Hamilton cycle at its hitting time (or after its threshold) using only a linear budget?
+More generally, can Builder construct (\whp{}) any given bounded-degree spanning graph slightly after its threshold using only a linear budget?
+It might also be interesting to optimise the constant $C$ in \cref{thm:ham:hit}, or find the minimum $k$ for which $\cO_{k,2}$ (or $\cO_k$) is \whp{} Hamiltonian.

 \Cref{thm:trees,thm:cycles} considered the budget thresholds for trees and cycles.
 It is not hard to extend our result on cycles to any fixed unicyclic graph: after obtaining the cycle, the remaining forest can be constructed quickly and with a constant budget.
 The smallest graph not covered by our results is therefore the diamond (a $K_4$ with one edge removed).
 One of the difficulties in this particular problem (or, possibly, in the case of any non-unicyclic graph) is that several quite different natural strategies, some are naive and some more sophisticated, turn out to give different upper bounds; each is superior in a different time regime.
 We handled a similar difficulty when discussing cycles but with lesser apparent complexity.
 It would be interesting to develop tools and approaches allowing to tackle the case of a generic fixed graph.